 Properties Window

-In Properties Window, you can get to see the properties of the object selected.
-If you do not have the Properties window before, you can get it by pressing the Kkeyboard shortcut F4 (alternatively, go to the View tab and click on ‘Properties Window’).
+In the Properties Window, you can view the properties of the selected object.
+If you do not have the Properties window open, you can access it by pressing the Keyboard shortcut F4 (alternatively, go to the View tab and click on ‘Properties Window’).
 It is a floating window that you can dock in the VB Editor.
 It also allows you to change the properties of the selected object.

 For instance, if you want to make any worksheet hidden, that can be done by editing the visible property of the selected worksheet object.